cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    .. image:: ../../img/same-flow-n.png

-   With ``--wait`` the triggered task runs immediately but any downstream action is delayed until the flows catch up.
-If there are multiple active flows at trigger time, each one can continue on separately from the triggered task (without re-running it) as they separately catch-up to it.
-Without ``--wait`` a single front of activity representing all active flows continues immediately after triggering.
+   With ``--wait``, the result is the same except that any action downstream of the triggered task is delayed until the first flow catches it.

-   **Behind active flows** the triggered task itself will re-run, then activity will cease if the original flows already traversed the same part of the graph.
+   **Behind active flows** the triggered task itself will re-run, then activity will cease if any of the original flows already traversed that part of the graph.

 Triggering in Specific Flows
    ``cylc trigger --flow=1,2 ID``